bongochong/CombinedPrivacyBlockLists/WindowsTelemetryBlockSupplements/README.md

 Enjoy!

 P.S.
 Please don't be shy about creating an issue if these lists prevent you from using Windows Update.
-The only versions of Windows I have regular access to are 7 and 8.1, so that's what I use these lists on, and they don't cause any issues on those installs.
+The only versions of Windows I have regular access to are 7 and 8.1, so that's what I use these lists on, and they don't cause any problems on those installs.